-The widely studied Mallows model \cite{mallows1957non}, based on \cite{condorcet1785essay}, is obtained as follows: the voter flips the order of each candidate pair (relative to a ground truth ranking) with a constant probability $p \in (0,\frac{1}{2})$ \cite{caragiannis2016noisy, liu2023robust}.
+The widely studied Mallows model \cite{mallows1957non}, based on \citep{condorcet1785essay}, is obtained as follows: the voter flips the order of each candidate pair (relative to a ground truth ranking) with a constant probability $p \in (0,\frac{1}{2})$ \cite{caragiannis2016noisy, liu2023robust}.
 The process is repeated if a linear order is not attained.
-In the context of metric distortion, a limitation of this model is that it doesn't account for the relative distance of candidates to the voter.
+In the context of metric distortion, a limitation of this model is that it does not account for the relative distance of candidates to the voter.
 Therefore, we do not include this model in our work.
-See \cite{marden1996analyzing} for a comprehensive review of RUMs. \cite{critchlow1991probability} does an axiomatic study of RUMs; our axioms are grounded in the metric distortion framework and are distinct from theirs.
+See \citep{marden1996analyzing} for a comprehensive review of RUMs.
+The work in \citep{critchlow1991probability} does an axiomatic study of RUMs; our axioms are grounded in the metric distortion framework and are distinct from those therein.

 \textbf{Comparison with Smoothed Analysis~~} Recently, there has been significant interest in smoothed analysis \cite{spielman2004smoothed} of social choice.
 Here, a small amount of randomness is added to problem instances and its effect is studied on the satisfiability of axioms \cite{baumeister2020towards, flanigan2023smoothed, xia2020smoothed, xia2023semi} and the computational complexity of voting rules \cite{liu2022semi, xia2021smoothed, xia2022beyond}.
-In \cite{baumeister2020towards} this model is termed as being `towards reality,' highlighting the need to study the randomness in the election instance generation processes.
+In \citep{baumeister2020towards}, this model is termed as being `towards reality,' highlighting the need to study the randomness in the election instance generation processes.
 Unlike smoothed analysis where the voter and candidate positions are randomized, we consider these positions fixed, but the submitted votes are random given these positions.
-The technical difference appears in the benchmark (the ``optimal'' outcome in the denominator of the distortion is unchanged in our framework and changes due to randomness in smoothed analysis). \cite{caragiannis2023beyond} do an average-case analysis of distortion in impartial culture electorates.
+The technical difference appears in the benchmark (the ``optimal'' outcome in the denominator of the distortion is unchanged in our framework and changes due to randomness in smoothed analysis).
+The work in \citep{caragiannis2023beyond} does an average-case analysis of distortion in impartial culture electorates.